Evander Holyfield: Holyfield vs. Moorer, Holyfield vs. Bowe III

 His next fight, April 1994, he met former WBO light heavyweight Michael Moorer, who was attempting to become the first southpaw to become the universally recognised world heavyweight champion.
 He dropped Moorer in round two, but lost a twelve-round majority decision.
 When he went to the hospital to have his shoulder checked, he was diagnosed with a heart condition and had to announce his retirement from boxing.
-It later surfaced that the chairman of the medical advisory board for the Nevada State Athletic Commission believed his condition to be consistent with HGH use.
+It later surfaced that the chairman of the medical advisory board for the Nevada Athletic Commission believed his condition to be consistent with HGH use.

 However, watching a television show hosted by preacher Benny Hinn, Holyfield says he felt his heart heal.
 He and Hinn subsequently became friends and he became a frequent visitor to Hinn's crusades.
 In fact, during this time, Holyfield went to a Benny Hinn crusade in Philadelphia, had Hinn lay hands on him and gave Hinn a check for $265,000 after he was told he was healed.
 He then passed his next examination by the boxing commission.
 Holyfield later stated that his heart was misdiagnosed due to the morphine pumped into his body.

 In 1995, Holyfield returned to the ring with a ten-round decision win versus former Olympic gold medalist, Ray Mercer.
 He was the first man to knock down Mercer.

 Holyfield and Bowe then had their rubber match.
 Holyfield knocked Bowe down with a single left hook but Bowe prevailed by a knockout in eight.
 Holyfield later claimed that he contracted hepatitis before the fight.